Kuree/kratos/docs/verilog.rst

 all module files will include that header file.
 Kratos only override the file content if it detects a change.
 This very useful for incremental build for commercial simulators.

+There are some experimental features that's turned off by default.
+However, users can turn it on explicitly if needed:

+1. `lift_genvar_instances`.
+If set, the compiler will detect any code structure that can be folded into a genvar instance statement.
+This is done by detecting if there is any similar generator instantiation that wired to either the same port, or a slice of the port.

 .. note::
     Once ``filename`` or ``output_dir`` is specified, the code generator